-> The main purpose of this position is to provide overall administration, direction, coordination, and integration of the social work program in the correctional facilities.
-The incumbent is responsible for planning, organizing, managing and controlling the operations of specific programs within the region of the facility.
+The main purpose of this position is to provide overall administration, direction, coordination, and integration of the social work program in the South Region, Jessup.
+The incumbent is responsible for planning, organizing, managing and controlling the operations of specific programs within the region.
 The incumbent is responsible for providing administrative leadership in program planning, development, implementation, supervision and evaluation and provides a social work perspective to policy making issues and decisions.

-> *Directly supervises subordinate staff and recommends personnel actions.
+*Directly supervises subordinate staff and recommends personnel actions.

 *Completes periodic evaluation of staff.

 *May assign and review work of subordinate staff/student interns.